lcperrin/resume/README.md

 ### Senior Software Engineer, DevOps
 **Encortex, LLC** - Boston, Massachusetts
 *2021 – 2022*
-- Created Kubernetes Clusters to enhance CI/CD processes and shorten feedback loops.
+- Orchestrated the creation of Kubernetes Clusters, optimizing CI/CD processes and reducing feedback loop durations.
-- Containerized legacy Python applications using Docker, enabling fast and repeatable deployments.
+- Employed Docker to containerize legacy Python applications, resulting in swift and reproducible deployment workflows.
-- Created custom Helm Charts from scratch, for proprietary workloads
+- Developed bespoke Helm Charts from the ground up to cater to proprietary workloads, demonstrating proficiency in chart customization.
-- Tested Helm Chart development with tools like helm lint
+- Conducted thorough testing of Helm Chart development using tools like helm lint, ensuring the reliability and efficiency of deployment configurations.
-- Implemented open-source solutions into Kubernetes, significantly reducing POC time.
+- Integrated open-source solutions seamlessly into Kubernetes, notably slashing Proof of Concept (POC) timelines for enhanced project efficiency.

 ### Senior / Lead Associate Software Engineer (DevOps)
 **Capital One Finance** - Portland, Maine
 *2019 - 2021*
+- Revamped the GCP environment to meet elevated compliance standards.
-- Create custom Helm Charts, and modify open source Helm charts for deployment into Kubernetes environments, to allow versioned infrastructure code
+- Crafted bespoke Helm Charts and adapted open-source Helm charts for deployment into Kubernetes environments, fostering versioned infrastructure code practices.
-- Convert Bitbucket Pipelines into Jenkins CI/CD pipelines
+- Transitioned from Bitbucket Pipelines to Jenkins CI/CD pipelines, streamlining and enhancing the continuous integration and deployment workflows.
-- Convert legacy applications from VM templates to Kubernetes applications
+- Migrated legacy applications from traditional VM templates to Kubernetes applications, optimizing scalability and resource efficiency.
-- Convert Airstream deployment from managed service to hosted (k8s) for compliance, and build proprietary DAG deployment
+- Ensured compliance by converting Airstream deployment from a managed service to a hosted solution in Kubernetes, concurrently developing a proprietary Directed Acyclic Graph (DAG) deployment.
-- Build deployment scripts (bash) to facilitate infrastructure creation and updates
+- Developed and implemented deployment scripts (bash) to facilitate the seamless creation and updates of infrastructure, contributing to enhanced automation and efficiency.

 ### Cloud Engineer
 **Covetrus** - Portland, Maine
 *2016 – 2019*
-- Specialize in Server Configuration, with emphasis on High Availability / Disaster Recovery / Auto-Scaling
+- Focused expertise in Server Configuration, with a strong emphasis on ensuring High Availability, Disaster Recovery, and efficient Auto-Scaling.
-- Salt Stack Configuration Management
+- Utilized Salt Stack Configuration Management for streamlined and efficient server configurations.
-- CI/CD Software Deployment (Jenkins / ECS, and Bamboo / Elastic Beanstalk)
+- Spearheaded CI/CD Software Deployment using various tools such as Jenkins/ECS and Bamboo/Elastic Beanstalk, enhancing deployment workflows.
-- Proficient with Linux and Windows Server OS
+- Demonstrated proficiency in managing both Linux and Windows Server Operating Systems.
-- Secure File Transfer and Delivery
+- Ensured secure file transfer and delivery mechanisms, aligning with best practices in data security.
-- Process Improvement
+- Actively contributed to Process Improvement initiatives, optimizing operational workflows for increased efficiency.
-- Microservices and Blue / Green Deployment
+- Applied expertise in Microservices architecture and executed Blue/Green Deployment strategies for enhanced deployment flexibility.
-- Docker / ECS Containers
-- Scripting (PowerShell, Bash, Python)
+- Effectively worked with Docker/ECS containers, contributing to scalable and containerized application deployment.
+- Employed scripting languages including PowerShell, Bash, and Python for automation and task efficiency.

 ### Senior Desktop Administrator
 **Sappi North America** - South Portland, Maine
 *2013 - 2016*
-- Network Deployment, and Troubleshooting
+- Spearheaded Network Deployment and Troubleshooting initiatives.
-- Scripting (PowerShell, Bash, Python)
+- Demonstrated expertise in Scripting using PowerShell, Bash, and Python.
+- Oversaw application deployments and updates.
+- Managed workstation imaging deployment and updates.
+- Administered workstation backups.
+- Established a virtual testing lab.

 ### Adjunct Instructor
 **Southern Maine Community College** - Brunswick, Maine